 It’s safe to say Karren Brady, star of BBC’s The Apprentice, knows a thing or two about crafting a successful career.
 With ambition and determination, Karren’s roles in football, publishing and leadership have seen her rise to the top to become one of Britain’s most recognisable and respected business figures.

-Last year, Karren visited Nottingham to deliver an inspirational lecture to our students and alumni, and we asked her to share her top tips on how to get ahead and make your mark in the professional world.
+As part of our exclusive Chancellor's Lecture Series, Karren visited Nottingham to deliver an inspirational lecture to our students and alumni, and we asked her to share her top tips on how to get ahead and make your mark in the professional world.
 Here’s what she told us:

 It starts with your CV